 are paid by the cruise line.

 Want to go on a Caribbean cruise in September?
-Tell your travel agent, and she'll give you some options.
+Tell your travel agent, and she'll give you some options — but she'll also let you know that it's hurricane season, and you definitely want to purchase travel insurance.
 Know that you want to go on a specific sailing or take a trip on a particular cruise ship?
-Your travel agent can help you do that to.
-Most cruise lines will even allow you to transfer your booking to an agent within 60 days of purchase as long as you haven't made a final payment.
+Your travel agent can help you do that too — and she can let you know if you can save a few bucks by taking the trip a week or two later or earlier.